jhoek/UncommonSense.CBreeze/README.md

 ## Design Goals
 - Intuitive object model for anybody familiar with C/SIDE;
-- Version-specific experience (e.g. available properties) for each supported NAV version;
+- Separate assemblies for each supported NAV version, at least for UncommonSense.CBreeze.Core and UncommonSense.CBreeze.Automation;
-- ...
+- Keep namespaces the same for all supported NAV versions, so that PowerShell scripts can run against any version (Good idea?!).

 ## Design Decisions
 ### Supporting multiple NAV versions from the same codebase